Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You call forth a magical spasm from a creature you can see within range, forcing it to succeed on a CHAa Save or immediately use its highest level unexpended spell slot to cast Magic Missile at that level.
+You call forth a magical spasm from a creature you can see within range, forcing it to succeed on a CHA  Save or immediately use its highest level unexpended spell slot to cast Magic Missile at that level.
 The missiles produced by it are divided evenly between other creatures within 6 *(9m)* of the target, with any extras (those that cannot be divided evenly between creatures within 6 *(9m)* of the target) hitting the creature that produced them.
 - **Classes**: Wizard
 *(Source: CS)*